jaudoux/makepipe/README.md

 ## Loops

-Sometimes, you want to reapeat a process with multiples values, making some kind of loops over a brick instance.
-This is allowed in Makepipe by looping a brick on an array collection.
+Sometimes, you want to repeat a given process on multiples values, making some kind of loops over a brick instance.
+This is allowed in Makepipe by the `loop` keyword, that enable multiple iterations of a brick instance on an array collection.

 For example, if we want to list the content of multiple folders we can do the following brick delaration:

     folders:
       - /usr